richpauloo/beautiful-jekyll/_posts/2019-09-30-Race-to-the-Bottom.md

 To address these issues, in 2014, California passed the **Sustainable Groundwater Management Act**, **SGMA** for short, though some are skeptical that it will be effective.

 > “It’s great that we have groundwater legislation in California, finally.
 There’s a lot of good in [SGMA].
 But the great tragedy, the absolute great tragedy with SGMA is its incredibly long lead in, the fact that it really doesn’t get implemented for 20 years.”
+>
-> - Adam Keats, Environmental Attorney at the Center for Food Safety
+> -Adam Keats, Environmental Attorney at the Center for Food Safety

 To understand the consequences of this long lead-in to SGMA, we first need to understand the relationship between groundwater use and drought.